kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 -->

 This KEP aims to add a `.spec.schedulingPaused` field to Pod's API, to mark a Pod's schedule readiness.
-Integrators can mutate this field to instruct scheduler whether it's ready for scheduling or not.
+Integrators can mutate this field to signal to scheduler when a Pod is ready for scheduling.

 ## Motivation